LawleyFall2017/230-fall2017/weekly_materials/week10/js6-objectliterals.md

 }
 ```

-## Deliverables
+## Test Yourself!
-Easy - make a copy of your javascript3.html file (from [Introduction to JavaScript 3: More Web DOM Methods](../week9/js3-DOM2.md)), and name it javascript6.html.
+This should be pretty easy - make a copy of your javascript3.html file (from [Introduction to JavaScript 3: More Web DOM Methods](../week9/js3-DOM2.md)), and name it javascript6.html.

 In that page, you should have this code: